varunidealabs/Email-Forwarding-Service-with-Webhook-Integration/stuff.md

  - YouTube
 Enjoy the videos and music you love, upload original content, and share it all with friends, family, and the world on YouTube.

-Ajinkya Sambare
-# Week 1: Fundamentals of LLMs - Reference Resources     ## YouTube Learning Resources     ### 1.
-Intro to Large Language Models - Andrej Karpathy  **Description**: A general-audience introduction to Large Language Models covering what LLMs are, where they are headed, comparisons to present-day ope…
-this is for week 1, check if something is missing

 # Week 4: APIs for AI - Course Development Reference
 *Internal resource collection for curriculum building*